 About the Author:

-Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'Calling of Light (Shamanborn #3)' blog tour brought to you by TBR & BEYOND TOURS, PAGE STREET YA, and LORI M. LEE!
+Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'RIGHT BESIDE YOU' book tour brought to you by TBR & BEYOND TOURS, MACMILLAN CHILDREN'S PUBLISHING GROUP / HENRY HOLT AND CO., and TUCKER SHAW!

 Add to Goodreads